Largest molecule ever found in space

-Astronomers have found a large and very special type of molecule in space.
+Astronomers have found the largest molecule and very special type of molecule in space.
 It’s C60, a molecule made of 60 carbon atoms.
 It’s also called a buckyball or “fullerene” for Buckminster Fuller – this molecule resembles Bucky Fuller’s geodesic domes.

 Jan Cami It looks pretty much exactly the same as one of these black and white soccer balls in terms of the structure, but on a microscopic scale.